herbie-fp/herbie/README.md

     make report

-After a lot of time (approximately 15 minutes), you should find `report.html` in the `graphs/` folder.
+After a some time (approximately 15 minutes), you should find `report.html` in the `graphs/` folder.

 Tests are collected on